DimpleCh8686/AI-Developer-Realtime-Chat-App/frontend/README.md

 - **API errors:** Ensure the backend is running and the URL in `.env` is correct.
 - **Authentication issues:** Check that JWT tokens are stored in `localStorage`.
 - **Styling issues:** Make sure Tailwind CSS is installed and configured.
+- **WebContainer issues:** Ensure your browser supports WebContainer and you are using a compatible environment.

 ---